oceanprotocol/ocean.py/READMEs/predict-eth.md

 - [x] Set envvars
 - [x] Setup in Python: Create Ocean instance

-We're Bob this flow.
-So we don't need to set up Alice's wallet.
+In this flow, Bob is the competitor.
+(And, we don't need to set up Alice's wallet.)

 From [c2d-flow](c2d-flow.md), do:
 - [x] Setup Bob's Wallet

-## 2. Bob gets data locally from assets on Ocean
+## 2. Get data locally from assets on Ocean

-### 2.1  Bob gets recent historical data from Binance ETH APIs
+### 2.1  Get recent historical data from Binance ETH APIs

 In the same Python console:
 ```python